blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 ### Design Notes

 The IRRd server runs PostgreSQL, Redis, and IRRd together in a single "all-in-one" container.
-Bundling multiple services into one container is not the recommended Docker pattern for production, but it is pragmatic for a lab: it keeps the Containerlab topology file simple (one node instead of three) and lets a single `containerlab deploy` command bring up the entire environment.
+Bundling multiple services into one container is not the recommended Docker pattern for production, but it is pragmatic for a lab.
+It keeps the Containerlab topology file simple (one node instead of three) and lets a single `containerlab deploy` command bring up the entire environment.
 In production, IRRd, PostgreSQL, and Redis would each run as separate services.

 The bgpq4 utility container is a lightweight Debian container with the `bgpq4` package installed.
 It is connected to Transit's network so it can reach the IRRd server over a Layer 3 path, similar to how a network management station on an operator's network would query public IRR servers.
 Running bgpq4 inside the topology means everything the lab needs is self-contained — no additional software needs to be installed on the host machine.

 ## Building the IRRd Container Image

 IRRd does not publish an official Docker image.
 The [deployment documentation](https://irrd.readthedocs.io/en/stable/admins/deployment/) describes a native installation with PostgreSQL and Redis as separate services.
-Since we want everything in a single Containerlab topology — no Docker Compose, no external services — we will build a custom all-in-one container that bundles PostgreSQL, Redis, and IRRd together.
+Since we want everything in a single Containerlab topology, with no Docker Compose and no external services, we will build a custom all-in-one container that bundles PostgreSQL, Redis, and IRRd together.

-This section creates three files: a Dockerfile, an entrypoint script, and an IRRd configuration file.
+We will create three files: a Dockerfile, an entrypoint script, and an IRRd configuration file.
 All three go in the *irrd-lab/* directory alongside the Containerlab topology file we will create later.

 ### The Dockerfile

 The Dockerfile starts from `python:3.11-slim-bookworm` (a Debian Bookworm base with Python pre-installed), installs PostgreSQL and Redis from Debian packages, then installs IRRd from PyPI using `pip`.
 Build dependencies like `gcc` and `rustc` (needed to compile some of IRRd's Python dependencies) are removed after installation to keep the image smaller.
+It also adds a Docker healthcheck and includes the lab RPSL data file in the image.

 Create the file *irrd-lab/Dockerfile.irrd*: